edgeimpulse/expert-projects/retail-image-classification-jetson-nano.md

 ![Device connected to Edge Impulse](.gitbook/assets/retail-image-classification-jetson-nano/3a-device-connected.jpg "Device connected to Edge Impulse")

-Once complete head over to the devices tab of your project and you should see the connected device.
+Once complete, head over to the **Devices** tab of your project and you should see the connected device.

 ## Dataset